-http://w4.stern.nyu.edu/uc/advisingdocs/quick_start_guide_to_aas.pdf to speak with one of the Stern Undergraduate academic advisers who can help you with identifying appropriate courses, selecting law schools, understanding the law school application timeline, and other related matters.
+http://w4.stern.nyu.edu/uc/advisingdocs/quick start guide to aas.pdf to speak with one of the Stern Undergraduate academic advisers who can help you with identifying appropriate courses, selecting law schools, understanding the law school application timeline, and other related matters.
 I reserve my time in the fall semester to meet with Stern seniors and alumni who are in the process of applying to law school.
 Other Stern students may make appointments with me in the spring semester.
 Academic advisers are available during the Fall and Spring semesters.
-Danielle Fernandez is the undergraduate adviser who assists me with pre law advising.
+Kevin Valliere is the undergraduate adviser who assists me with pre law advising.